-This course is required for 9th grade students and students without high school art experience.
+Term 1: This course is required for 9th grade students and students without high school art experience.
 Open to all high school students with an interest in improving drawing skills.
 Intro to art is designed to give a foundation in the creation and production of two dimensional art works, art history, aesthetics, and the language of the artist.
 Students will learn about the elements of art and principles of design.
 They will create artwork based on direct observation and learn skills to render images with accuracy and realism.
 Students will present and reflect upon their work.
 (0.25 credits per quarter)

-2D Art Elective

-Open to all high school students.
-In this class students will learn basic color theory and some additional skills and methods of creating two-dimensional artworks.
-We will create acrylic and watercolor paintings, mixed media artworks and monoprints.
-Students will work to develop concepts.
+2D Art Elective Term 2: Open to all high school students.
+In this class students will learn basic color theory and so me additional skills and methods of creating two-dimensional artworks.
+We will create acrylic and water rcolor paintings, mixed media artworks and monoprints.
+Students will work to develop concepts 5.
 Students will reflect and revise their own work.

-Students will be encouraged to provide input on the art forms they hope to explore and will have the opportunity to work with guest artists.
-(0.25 credits per quarter)
+Students will be encouraged to provide input on the art forms they hope to explore and wi opportunity to work with guest artists.
+(0.25 credits per quarter) ll have the Flasting